Grinch: History

 The first use of the word 'Grinch' in a work by Dr. Seuss appears in the 1953 book Scrambled Eggs Super! (one of the books withdrawn from circulation by the Seuss estate in 2021) about Peter T. Hooper, a boy who collects eggs from a number of exotic birds to make scrambled eggs.
 One of these exotic birds is the "Beagle-Beaked-Bald-Headed Grinch" who shares the later Grinch's cantankerous attitude.

 The name later appeared in the May 1955 issue of Redbook in a 32-line poem called, "The Hoobub and the Grinch".
 This version bears virtually no resemblance to the later character other than name, instead being a fast-talking salesman in the vein of Sylvester McMonkey McBean from The Sneetches and the Once-ler from Seuss's later book The Lorax.
 "The Hoobub and the Grinch" would be republished as part of the posthumous anthology Horton and the Kwuggerbug and More Lost Stories in 2014, in which the illustration draws this Grinch far differently.

-The Grinch, in his best known incarnation, made his book debut in the 1957 story How the Grinch Stole Christmas, written and illustrated by Dr. Seuss, published as both a Random House book and in an issue of Redbook magazine.
+The Grinch, in his best known incarnation, made his book debut in the 1957 story How the Grinch Stole Christmas!, written and illustrated by Dr. Seuss, published as both a Random House book and in an issue of Redbook magazine.
 In 1966, the story was adapted into an animated television featurette of the same name, which was directed by Chuck Jones and included the song "You're a Mean One, Mr. Grinch".
 Boris Karloff serves as both the story's narrator and the voice of the Grinch, but the song was sung by Thurl Ravenscroft, as Karloff could not sing.
+The Grinch's green color debuted in the television special as a consensus choice among Jones and Seuss, who agreed green was the only choice that made sense.

-In 1977, Seuss responded to the fan request for more Grinch tales by writing Halloween Is Grinch Night.
+In 1977, Seuss responded to the fan request for more Grinch tales by writing the animated television special Halloween Is Grinch Night.
 The Grinch is voiced by Hans Conried.
 This was followed in 1982, when Marvel green-lit The Grinch Grinches the Cat in the Hat, a TV film co-starring the Cat in the Hat.
 The Grinch is voiced by Bob Holt.
 The special was produced by Dr. Seuss (though under his real name, Ted Geisel).
 Although not as successful as the original, the two films both received Emmy Awards.